SanderVocke/qoverage/README.md

 Depending on the situation, extra steps may be required in order to get the tracked coverage data out.

-The default method for this is that the instrumented Javascript code listens for the Application.aboutToQuit signal, and when it comes, dumps its coverage data to the console by throwing a Javascript error (this seems more reliable than console.log).
-This method works e.g. when running the examples in this codebase using the `qml` executable.
+The default method for this is that the instrumented code creates a QML singleton and listens for its Component.onDestruction signal, and when it comes, dumps its coverage data to the console by throwing a Javascript error (this seems more reliable than console.log).
+This method works e.g. when running the examples in this codebase using the `qml` or `qmltestrunner` executable.

 If for whatever reason this does not work:
 - Ensure no debug logging filters are blocking console messages/exceptions from appearing: `QT_LOGGING_RULES="*.debug=true; qt.*.debug=false"`